MicrosoftDocs/Advertising-docs/BingAds/bingads-12/bulk-service/ad-group-radius-criterion.md

 ### <a name="id"></a>Id
 The Bing Ads unique identifier of the criterion.

-> [!NOTE]
-> Previously with Campaign Management API version 10 it was possible to associate one target identifier with multiple campaigns and ad groups using the AddTargetsToLibrary, SetTargetToCampaign, and SetTargetToAdGroup operations.
-After a campaign or ad group had been disassociated from the shared target, the criterion identifier would be set to *0* (zero) in the Bulk download or Bulk upload result file.

 **Add:** Read-only
 **Update:** Read-only and Required
 **Delete:** Read-only and Required